elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

 >
 > The default settings are:
 >
-> *   **ro** &#8211; The exported file system is read-only.
+> *   **ro** - The exported file system is read-only.
 Remote hosts cannot change the data shared on the file system.
 To allow hosts to make changes to the file system (that is, read/write), specify the rw option.
-> *   **sync** &#8211; The NFS server will not reply to requests before changes made by previous requests are written to disk.
+> *   **sync** - The NFS server will not reply to requests before changes made by previous requests are written to disk.
 To enable asynchronous writes instead, specify the option async.
-> *   **wdelay** &#8211; The NFS server will delay writing to the disk if it suspects another write request is imminent.
+> *   **wdelay** - The NFS server will delay writing to the disk if it suspects another write request is imminent.
 This can improve performance as it reduces the number of times the disk must be accesses by separate write commands, thereby reducing write overhead.
 To disable this, specify the **no_wdelay**. **no_wdelay** is only available if the default **sync** option is also specified.
-> *   **root_squash** &#8211; This prevents root users connected remotely (as opposed to locally) from having root privileges; instead, the NFS server will assign them the user ID nfsnobody.
-This effectively &#8220;squashes&#8221; the power of the remote root user to the lowest local user, preventing possible unauthorized writes on the remote server.
+> *   **root_squash** - This prevents root users connected remotely (as opposed to locally) from having root privileges; instead, the NFS server will assign them the user ID nfsnobody.
+This effectively "squashes" the power of the remote root user to the lowest local user, preventing possible unauthorized writes on the remote server.
 To disable root squashing, specify **no\_root\_squash**.
 >
 > To squash every remote user (including root), use **all_squash**.
 To specify the user and group IDs that the NFS server should assign to remote users from a particular host, use the **anonuid** and **anongid** options, respectively, as in:
 >